tumic0/QtPBFImagePlugin/README.md

 file on plugin load.
-If the style uses a sprite, the sprite JSON file must be named `sprite.json` and the sprite image `sprite.png` and both files must be placed in the same directory as the style itself. *A style compatible with the tiles data schema (Mapbox, OpenMapTiles, Tilezen) must be used.*
+If the style uses a sprite, the sprite JSON file must be named `sprite.json` and the sprite image `sprite.png` and both files must be placed in the same directory as the style itself. *A style compatible with the tiles data schema (Mapbox, OpenMapTiles, Tilezen, Ordnance Survey, Esri, ...) must be used.*

 For a list of "ready to use" styles see the [QtPBFImagePlugin-styles](https://github.com/tumic0/QtPBFImagePlugin-styles)